 Snapshot of everything we have covered in this post:

 - How to Find if a Third Party App is Using App Specific Password

 - How to Reset App-Specific Password for Third-Party Apps

-- How to Use Trusted Phone Number to sign in to your iCloud account
+- Use Trusted Phone Number to sign in to your iCloud account

 - How to Access iCloud Account without Trusted Device and Phone Number